VCityTeam/UD-Graph/Transformations/ShapeChange/Readme.md

 2. citygml2_app_links.ttl

 ## To run
+ShapeChange 2.10 requires at least Java 11 or later.

 Use the following command to run ShapeChange with the configuration files.
 Be sure to update the variables in '[]' brackets with their desired values.
 ```
 java -jar ../lib/ShapeChange-2.10.0.jar -Dfile.encoding=UTF-8 -c [CONFIGURATION FILE] -x '$input$' '[UML FILE]' -x '$output$' '[OUTPUT FOLDER]'